Pet Custody After a Divorce in Los Angeles

 How Do I Make Sure I Get the Family Pet in a Divorce?

 The best way to ensure that you receive a pet after a divorce is to draft an effective prenuptial or marital agreement that clearly describes who receives ownership of a pet and how high-cost items like vet visits will be separated.
 These types of agreements can ensure a fair distribution of marital property, including a determination of ownership of pets.
 Usually, unless it is very unfair, most California judges will uphold a marital agreement that both parties agreed upon.
 An experienced divorce attorney can help you draft an agreement that ensures a property distribution plan that effectively protects your rights.

 How Can a Los Angeles Divorce Lawyer Help?

 Divorce can be difficult no matter what the circumstances.
 At Berenji & Associates, we have the experience to get you the outcome you deserve in a divorce proceeding.
 We have participated in the division of all types of marital property, from furniture, bank accounts, and real estate, to determining ownership of a pet after divorce.
-If you are in a marital dispute in Los Angeles, CA, do not hesitate to call us today for a free consultation.
+If you are in a marital dispute in Los Angeles, CA, do not hesitate to call us today for a free case evaluation.